You can watch our tutorial or you can go through our documentation about using variables :

 If the variable is not declared correctly and Agilitest can not assign a value to it, it displays an error message besides the name of the variable.

-To set the value of the variable, you can use the "Insert special value" menu to the right of the input field, which gives you access to all types of variables that can be used in Agilitest.
+To set the value of the variable, you can use the "Insert special value" menu to the right of the input field, which gives you access to all categories of variables that can be used in Agilitest.

 These functions are accessible to define all the editable variables you will need, they can be concatenated to generate a more complex value.